KevinSonl/OnlineBanking/README.md

 # OnlineBanking-User
 **OnlineBanking** is an online web app that allows user to manage their bank account with basic online bank functionality.
-Functionality graph is shown below.
+Functional graph and user stories are listed below.

 ## User Stories